meritechsolutions/azm_db_merge/README.md

 Using QGIS with databases created by azm_db_merge
 -------------------------------------------------

-*NOTE: You can also use QGIS to directly open the SQLlite 'azqdata.db' in each azm file too (without using azm_db_merge to merge it into a centralized database) - simply choose 'SpatiaLite' in QGIS's Browser Panel and locate the extracted 'azqdata.db' file you extracted from the azm (simply rename the .azm to .zip and unzip).*
+*NOTE: You can also use QGIS to directly open the [SQLite](https://sqlite.org/) 'azqdata.db' (and query it with any SQLite browser) in each azm file too (without using azm_db_merge to merge it into a centralized database) - simply choose 'SpatiaLite' in QGIS's Browser Panel and locate the extracted 'azqdata.db' file you extracted from the azm (simply rename the .azm to .zip and unzip).*

 **PostgreSQL (+PostGIS)**